omnetpp/cmake/README.md

 Licensing
 ---------

-The original CMake modules are taken and modified from [the OMNet++ V2X simulation framework in `riebl/artery`][artery], which is for the most part licensed as GPL-2.0.
-However, there are no license headings in the CMake modules whereas the source files *do*.
-Thus...
+The CMake modules were based on those in [the OMNet++ V2X simulation framework in `riebl/artery`][artery], which is where undefined licensed as GPL-2.0.

-- [ ] Clarify license of CMake modules from `riebl/artery`

 References
 ----------